binaryupdates/Arduino-PWM/README.md

 # Pulse Width Modulation: PWM in Arduino
-<p>The PWM is cool technique, in which we can Generate Analog Result by Digital Input.
+<p>The PWM is cool technique, in which we can Generate Analog Result means Analog Voltage by Digital Input.
 Arduino allows us to implement PWM in several ways.</p>

 <p>The question is where it can be used; Let me give you one example.
 We have seen very often to turn LED/Light, <b>ON</b> - <b>OFF</b>.
 But then what, if we don't want LED to turn ON - OFF.
 Rather we want to precisely control the brightness of an LED/Light.
 And this can be done with Pulse Width Modulation Technique <b>(i.e PWM)</b>.
 Using <b>PWM</b> we can control the <b>Duty Cycle</b> of a <b>Clock.</b> Which in result control brightness of an LED/Light.</p>